DavorMar/rustautogui/README.md

 ## Achievable speed
 Unlike PyAutoGUI, this library does not use OpenCV for template matching.
-Instead, it employs a custom multithreaded implementation, though it lacks GPU acceleration.
-While OpenCV's template matching is highly optimized, RustAutoGui aims to provide faster overall performance by optimizing the entire process of screen capture, processing, and image matching.
-From tests so far, the performance appears to be ~5x faster than python counterpart.
+Instead, it employs a custom multithreaded implementation.
+Since version 2.5, OpenCL is included, with more info further down this Readme file.
+While OpenCV's template matching algorithm is highly optimized, in some cases Segmented algorithm using OpenCL may be even faster.
+RustAutoGui aims to provide faster overall performance by optimizing the entire process of screen capture, processing, and image matching.
+From tests so far, the performance appears to be ~5x faster than python counterpart(on Windows).
 The speed will also vary between operating systems, where Windows outperforms Linux for instance.

 Gif presentation (intentionally captured with phone camera):